creatica-soft/bme280/README.md

 # bme280
-Arduino library for Bosch BME280 atmospheric preassure, temperature and humidity sensor
+Arduino sketch for Bosch BME280 atmospheric preassure, temperature and humidity sensor.
+No external library is required.